+Net investment in capital assets increased by \$24.4 million during 2021 as a result of an increase \$89.2 million of unspent senior lien bond proceeds which are required to be spent on Turnpike capital project, an increase of \$75.9 million in capital assets, \$34.4 million of senior lien bond principal payments, and \$2.7 million in net change to unamortized bond premiums and refunding losses offset by an increase in debt related to capital assets of \$177.8 million.
+The net position restricted for debt service of \$216.6 million is restricted for debt service in accordance with provisions of the Commission's Master Trust Agreement.
+The \$11.7 million increase in net position restricted for debt service during 2021 is the result of an increase in amounts required to be deposited into the debt service accounts for future debt service payments.
+Unrestricted net position decreased \$58.3 million from 2020.
+The decrease in unrestricted net position is due to a \$22.2 million decrease in net position as a result of 2021 expenses that exceeded revenues, combined with the transfer of unrestricted net position to net investment in capital assets and restricted net position.
+It is anticipated that expenses will continue to exceed revenues for the next few years as the Commission funds the remaining state infrastructure projects.
+See Note 9 for a description of State Infrastructure Payments.

 Net investment in capital assets increased by \$57.3 million during 2020 as a result of a \$29.1 million increase in capital assets combined with \$27.0 million of senior lien bond principal payments and \$1.2 million in net change to unamortized bond premiums and refunding losses due to the 2020 bond refunding.
 The net position restricted for debt service of \$204.9 million is restricted for debt service in accordance with provisions of the Commission's Master Trust Agreement.
 The \$6.3 million increase in net position restricted for debt service during 2020 is the result of an increase in amounts required to be deposited into the debt service accounts for future debt service payments.
-Unrestricted net position decreased \$201.8 million from 2019, The decrease in unrestricted net position is due to a \$138.3 million decrease in net position as a result of 2020 expenses that exceeded revenues, combined with the transfer of unrestricted net position to net investment in capital assets and restricted net position.
+Unrestricted net position decreased \$201.8 million from 2019.
+The decrease in unrestricted net position is due to a \$138.3 million decrease in net position as a result of 2020 expenses that exceeded revenues, combined with the transfer of unrestricted net position to net investment in capital assets and restricted net position.
 It is anticipated that expenses will continue to exceed revenues for the next few years as the Commission funds the remaining state infrastructure projects.
 See Note 9 for a description of State Infrastructure Payments.

-Net investment in capital assets increased by \$128.1 million during 2019 as a result of a \$68.8 million increase in capital assets combined with \$57.6 million of senior lien bond principal payments.
-The net position restricted for debt service of \$198.6 million is restricted for debt service in accordance with provisions of the Commission's Master Trust Agreement.
-The \$11.5 million decrease in net position restricted for debt service during 2019 is the result of a reduction in amounts required to be deposited into the debt service accounts for future debt service payments.
-The \$8.7 million reduction in net position restricted for capital projects is the result of the expenditure of the remaining amount of senior lien bond proceeds which were required to be spent on Turnpike capital projects.
-Unrestricted net position decreased \$169.3 million from 2018, of which \$0.2 million of the decrease was the result of a cumulative effect restatement of beginning net position due to the implementation of GASB Statement No. 83.
-The remaining decrease in unrestricted net position is due to a \$61.2 million decrease in net position as a result of 2019 expenses that exceeded revenues, combined with the transfer of unrestricted net position to net investment in capital assets and restricted net position.